-When an applicant rejects the one unit offer, the LACDA will remove the applicants name from all selected waiting list(s).
+When an applicant rejects the one unit offer or fails to respond within the three (3) calendar days of the date the offer is made, the LACDA will remove the applicants name from all selected waiting list(s).

 X. REQUIREMENT TO ATTEND INTERVIEW